Nadia Nadim: Style of play

-Outside football

-Criticism of sportswashing of Qatar
+Controversies

 In December 2021, Nadim received criticism in the media for describing Qatar as a nation that helps people in need.
-Her positive description of the desert state is conflicting with the general consensus in the Danish population and the opinion formulated by the Danish FA on the oppression of human rights and poor conditions for migrant workers in Qatar.
-Subsequently, Nadim denied having received money for her performance in Qatar, which turned out not to be true when Danish newspaper B.T. found out that she had received payment for attending the education summit in the country.
+Her positive description of the state was in conflict with the general consensus in the Danish population and the opinion formulated by the Danish FA on the suppression of human rights and poor conditions for migrant workers in Qatar.
+Subsequently, Nadim denied having received money for her performance in Qatar, which turned out to be untrue when Danish newspaper B.T. found out that she had received payment for attending the education summit in the country.

 As a consequence of her role as an ambassador for World Cup in Qatar, Danish Refugee Council removed Nadim from her role as a goodwill ambassador.
 Nadim stated on her Twitter that her collaboration with the Danish Refugee Council had been inactive since the beginning of 2019.
-However, B.T. proved this statement inaccurate.
+However, B.T. demonstrated that this statement was inaccurate.

-Personal life and medical career
+Personal life

 Nadim attended medical school at Aarhus University (remotely during the football season) with the aim of becoming a surgeon when her playing days are over.
 In 2020, she was assisting in surgery.
 She qualified as a doctor in January 2022.

-Nadim is Muslim, and speaks nine languages.
+Nadim is Muslim, and speaks eight languages.

 Afghan singer Aryana Sayeed is her aunt.

 In 2018, Forbes ranked her Number 20 in their "Most Powerful Women in International Sports" list.

+In 2024, Corriere della Sera included her in its "Women of the year" list.

-Her mother, Hadima Nadim, was killed by a truck on 23 November 2022, aged 57.
+Her mother, Hamida Nadim, was killed in a motor vehicle accident on 23 November 2022, aged 57.
 When Nadia learned that her mother had died, she departed during her work as a pundit for British broadcaster ITV at the Denmark–Tunisia match in the Men's World Cup.

+On August 9, 2024, Nadim married her long-term partner Idrees in Istanbul, Türkiye.
+Nadim's aunt Aryana Sayeed performed at the wedding.
+According to Nadim's sister, the couple had met when they both resided in Viby near Aarhus.